 I’ll talk more precisely about how to improve that recognition in the discussion below, but the key here is to never forfeit time on the things you can (and should) know beforehand!

 With the two broad areas described above in mind, let’s consider in more detail how to get better at each:

 1. Track everything that gives you trouble.
 Miss a question?
 Mark it down and, more importantly, note why you missed it.
-Not just why the right answer is right, but also why the wrong answers are wrong and what about you particular choice was attractive when it shouldn’t have been.
+Not just why the right answer is right, but also why the wrong answers are wrong.
+Recognize what about your wrong choice was attractive when it shouldn’t have been.
 Don’t feel 100% comfortable?
-Same thing—mark it down.
+Same thing.
+Mark it down.
 Then, every so often, go through those lists and look for patterns in what you are missing.
-There will likely be identifiable causes leading to your mistakes, and once you know the cause you’re well on your way to a cure!
+There will likely be identifiable causes leading to your mistakes!
+Once you know the cause you’re well on your way to a cure!

-2. Make sure you really know the the concepts that appear most frequently on the test, as well as the various techniques and methods for attacking them.
-For example, can you identify premises and conclusions without thinking, do you know the common categorical argument flaws, do you know all the ways to break down causality in LR in order to both weaken and strengthen it, can you immediately identify and properly diagram conditional reasoning constructions while also avoiding the two most oft-presented traps, and so on.
+2. Make sure you really know the concepts that appear most frequently on the test.
+But also know the various techniques and methods for attacking them.
+For example, can you identify premises and conclusions without thinking?
+Do you know the common categorical argument flaws?
+Do you know all the ways to break down causality in LR in order to both weaken and strengthen it?
+Can you immediately identify and properly diagram conditional reasoning constructions while also avoiding the two most oft-presented traps?
+And so on.
 Instant execution without delay or second-guessing is your goal.
 A good self-test of how well you know these ideas is to review them in your PowerScore Bible or course book and ask yourself if you could effectively teach them to someone else.
 If the answer is no, then review them again!